 You must declare all food, plant or animal products on your Incoming Passenger Card.
 When you sign the card, you are making a legal declaration.
 If you don't read and truthfully answer all questions there can be serious consequences.

-For more information, read the DAFF Biosecurity brochure What can't I take into Australia?.
+For more information, read the Department of Agriculture's Biosecurity brochure What can't I take into Australia?.
 For information about wildlife products or souvenirs, importing or exporting wildlife and obtaining necessary permits, read the brochure If in doubt, check it out – does your luggage break wildlife laws?.

 Getting help overseas